-How profitable a bank is affects its long-term survivability.
-Earnings can be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, likely making the bank better able to withstand economic shocks.
-Losses, on the other hand, diminish a bank's ability to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, likely making the bank more resilient in times of trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-ACB Bank's most recent annualized quarterly return on equity was 24.30 percent, above the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+ACB Bank's most recent annualized quarterly return on equity was 17.18 percent, above the national average of 8.10 percent.

-The bank recorded net income of $1.2 million on total equity of $10.5 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 2.09 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank reported net income of $1.8 million on total equity of $10.2 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 1.49 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.